Rubem Valentim

-Rubem Valentim (9 November 1922 - 30 November 1991) was born in Salvador, Bahia, Brazil.
+Rubem Valentim (9 November 1922 – 30 November 1991) was born in Salvador, Bahia, Brazil.
 A self-taught artist, he started to paint as a child, doing figure and landscapes for Christmas crèches.

+Biography

 Valentim graduated in dentistry in 1946, and practiced the profession while continuing to paint.
 In 1948, he left dentistry to devote himself entirely to plastic arts.
 He went on to study Journalism and received his bachelor's degree from the School of Philosophy of Bahia in 1953.
-He participated in the renovative movement in the arts, which began in Bahia in 1978–1948.
+He participated in the renovative movement in the arts, which began in Bahia in 1978–1948.Valentim was devoted to his religion, even becoming a pai-de-santo, or priest, of a famous terreiro in Salvador, Bahia, Brazil.
+This specific area was home to a budding Afro-Brazilian culture due to being a hub for the Brazilian slave.